-This behavior can be shown when the dog is being mauled or hugged too much or too hard by a child.
+This behavior can be shown when the dog is being touched or hugged too much or too hard by a child.

-If you dog shows this sign when an overly-affectionate child approaches, then it is most likely worried about the love-attack and it’s best to divert the child’s attention to let your dog go in peace.
+If your dog shows this sign when an overly-affectionate child approaches, then it is most likely worried about the love-attack and it’s best to divert the child’s attention to leave your dog be.